Stamina is usually used for physical activities. However, in some settings, it also fuels spells.

 - In Dragontorc on the ZX Spectrum, the magic system is Vancian; but some spells, such as bane, continue running until deliberately stopped.
 While they're running the player's stamina is gradually drained.

 - Evil Islands: Curse of the Lost Soul combined the Sprint Meter with the Mana Meter: it was depleted by either spellcasting or running, and it only replenished when the character was motionless.

 - Final Fantasy XIV had Tactical Points that were used by physical DPS and tank classes.
 Unlike Magic Points, TP had a fixed maximum value and recharge rate.
 As of version 5.0 and the launch of Shadowbringers, however, TP was removed from the game.

 - Magical Battle Arena has a Sprint Meter that doubles as a Mana Meter for your normal ranged attack.
 When Fate switches to her Sonic Form, not only does her speed increase but her Sprint Meter's rate of consumption while dashing drastically decreases as well.

 - Ryzom: The Saga of Ryzom allows you to customize your spells in a way that allows this, which gives you more points to do things like shorten your recast time.

-- Silent Hill 3, in an unusual Survival Horror example of this trope, has two unlockable joke weapons that uses Heather's stamina meter as ammo.
+- Silent Hill 3, in an unusual Survival Horror example of this trope, has two unlockable joke weapons that use Heather's stamina meter as ammo.

-- Vindictus has the stamina meter goes down when you sprint, pick up heavy stuff, use magic as Evie, block attacks as Fiona, or use smash attacks.
+- Vindictus has the stamina meter going down when you sprint, pick up heavy stuff, use magic as Evie, block attacks as Fiona, or use smash attacks.